I would like to acknowledge the following folks who helped me with the program.

 To start a scan, you then tab to the speed field and provide the scan speed in tenths of a second, (e.g.) 10 will spend 1 second on each memory.
 You then press the start scan button.

 Following the start scan button is a button labeled "Manage Groups".
 This brings up a dialogue you can use to update or create a group you've defined.
 You can not change the memory groups defined by your radio here.
-Those must be changed using the radio's control panel or the memory dialogue.
+Those must be changed using the memory dialogue.

-The flex pan adapter is always displayed.
+As far as I know, JJRadio and JJFlexRadio are the only programs to support a braille pan adapter.
+The Flex radios are the only radios I know of that provide third party software access to the panadapter information straight from the radio.
 You can jump to the display with the Band Pan Actions menu item or the key sequence, ctrl-P by default.
 The display shows the relative signal strengths for the corresponding frequencies.
 It is intended for use with a braille display.
+The signal strengths are shown using the braille characters 'a' through 'Z' in lower and upper case, where lowercase 'a' is the noise floor, and uppercase 'Z' is a strong signal.
 The routing keys will take you to the corresponding frequency.

 Below the pan display are the following fields: